 This site provides methods for running WordPerfect for DOS on Macintosh computers.
 You do not have to give up WordPerfect for DOS if you switch to a Mac.
 See this site's method for running WordPerfect for DOS under OS X.

 If you use, or plan to use, WordPerfect for DOS on a Windows XP computer, read this site's step-by-step installation guide.
 For further advice on making WPDOS run efficiently, study the whole of this site's Windows XP page, especially the list of potential problems and limitations.
+Remember that Windows XP no longer receives security updates from Microsoft and probably will not run on current computers.

-If you are already running WPDOS on a Windows computer, and you are looking for a printer driver for your new printer, see this site's printer driver page for WPDOS 5.1 or a separate printer driver page for WPDOS 6.0, 6.1, or 6.2.
+If you are already running WPDOS on a 32-bit Windows computer, and you are looking for a printer driver for your new printer, see this site's printer driver page for WPDOS 5.1 or a separate printer driver page for WPDOS 6.0, 6.1, or 6.2.

 If you need to open old WordPerfect files (files created in WPDOS 4.2, 5.1, or 6.x) on a modern computer, you can use any version of WordPerfect for Windows, starting with version 6 of WordPerfect for Windows.
 All versions of Microsoft Word for Windows can open WordPerfect 5.1 files, and most can open WordPerfect 6.x files, but only if the necessary converter files were installed together with Word.
 If these converters are missing from your Word installation, they can be added by running a “Repair” installation of Microsoft Word; use your favorite search engine if you need to find instructions.